Last Updated on December 1, 2018

 Antiseptics and disinfectants are nonselective, anti-infective agents that are applied topically.

-In general, antiseptics are applied on tissues to suppress or prevent microbial infection.
+In general, antiseptics are applied to tissues to suppress or prevent microbial infection.
 Disinfectants are germicidal compounds usually applied to inanimate surfaces.

 Both can be covered by the more general term, biocide.

 Sometimes the same compound may act as an antiseptic and a disinfectant, depending on the drug concentration